Liresol/kamisado-cpp/readme.md

 #kamisado-cpp

 This is a vague attempt to write something resembling the game Kamisado in C++.
+This effort ended up producing a library-looking thing.

 At this point, the work is incomplete and the project is mostly for future me to do random stuff anyway.